Some links in this post may be affiliate links

 Corsage Orchids unlike Lady Slippers Orchid (Paphiopedilum Orchids) are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves.
 As such take care not to overwater as it may begin to rot.

-The best temperatures for Cattleya Orchid are between 15-290C.
+Cattleya Orchids flourish in a warmth of 15-290C.
 Warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.

-Make sure that there is good air circulation for Catts as they cannot tolerate hot and stuffy conditions.
-Keep it away from drafts to avoid sudden drops in temperature which can cause leaf curl followed by leaf drop.
+Make sure that there is good air circulation as these orchids cannot tolerate hot and stuffy conditions.
+Keep it away from drafts to avoid sudden changes in temperature which can cause leaf curl followed by leaf drop.

-Moderate room humidity of 50-55% is ideal for Cattleya Orchids.
-Where the air is too dry especially if temperatures are too high, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Learn more on how to raise humidity for houseplants.
+Catts blossom in a humidity of 50-55%.
+Where the air is too dry especially if temperatures are too high, the orchids may develop brown leaf tips and edges.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Do not mist the leaves as it can lead to fungal diseases.
-Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestation.
+Maintain proper air flow to discourage fungal diseases.

 The best potting medium for Cattleya Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
-Orchid potting mixes are ideal for these orchids.
+Most potting mixes designed for orchids are ideal for these plants.

-Feed Cattleya Orchid every 4 weeks during the growing season with an orchid's fertilizer as per the manufacturer's instructions to promote a lush growth.
-Withhold feeding in the cold season as growth is minimal at this time.
+Feed your Cattleya Orchid every 4 weeks in spring and summer with an orchid's fertilizer as per the manufacturer's instructions to promote a lush growth.
+Withhold feeding in fall and winter as growth is minimal at this time.
 Do not feed an orchid that is in flower.

 It is better to err on the side of underfeeding than overfeeding as overfeeding may result in loss of roots due to fertilizer burn thus death of the orchid.
 Overfeeding the orchid can also lead to vegetative growth at the expense of flower production.

-Cattleya Orchids bloom best when they are pot-bound.
-Repot only when growth begins to suffer.
-Repot when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.
+Cattleya Orchids bloom best when they are extremely pot-bound; they prefer to be pot-bound to enhance flowering.
+Therefore, only repot when growth begins to suffer; when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.

 Basically repotting Cattleya Orchids every 2-3 years should be adequate.
 Repot only when new growth begins, shortly after blooming is over.
 Do not repot an orchid that is in flower as it may shorten the flowering season due to repotting shock.